IronWill79/Rotten-GameOff2019/README.md

 ---
 ### Story
 * You are Rotten, a zombie on the Day of the Dead that has to find a potion to restore their humanity
+* Health decreases with each move, giving a limited time to find the correct chest and avoid the Foe
 ---
 ### Installation